Finding tests

 # run all tests with "addition" in the name

-$ bun test --test-name-pattern additionThe pattern is matched against a concatenated string of the test name prepended with the labels of all its parent describe blocks, separated by spaces.
+$ bun test --test-name-pattern additionThe pattern is matched against the test name prefixed with the labels of all its parent describe blocks, separated by spaces.
 For example, a test defined as:

 describe("Math", () => {